Bayan Tal: Career

 She was part of a team of experts who finalized a project with the National Center for Curriculum Development to integrate MIL into curricula of grades KG2-12, and assisted in drafting the national strategy for MIL in Jordan.

 She is a member of the Boards of Trustees of the Crown Prince Foundation, a member of the Board of JRTVC and the Baptism Development Zone Foundation.
 She mentored the Ethical Journalism Network (EJN) Fellowship for Arab journalists and media practitioners, and judged media competitions including: Journalists for Human Rights (JHR) Human Rights Reporting Award, King Hussein Cancer Foundation Media Awards, and The Inquirer Award for Investigative Reporter of the Year.

 Personal life

-Bayan Tal is married to Mohammed Bataineh, their children are Bushra, Nayef and Amin.
+Bayan Tal is married and has one daughter and two sons.